ksylor/ksylor.github.io/_posts/2020-08-18-bullet-journaling.md

 6. **Navigating with Bookmarks**
 I started out with one bookmark that I used to mark my current page.
 That worked great for the first month, but when I got to the second month and the monthly log was harder to find, I added a second bookmark so that I could just leave one on the Monthly Log for the current month, and use the other to mark my current page.
 So, I'd recommend if you have 0-1 built-in bookmarks that you superglue some ribbons to the cover/spine or use sticky note(s) to mark both pages.

+7. **Keeping it going**

 # What I'm still figuring out
 While I absolutely love my Bullet Journal so far, I've found that one of the missing pieces in the "classic" system is a clear way to manage longer-term projects and ideas for the future (I have far too many ideas that don't see it to fruition!).
 This kind of capture, categorization, and execution is precisely what GTD focuses on, so I hope to continue layering on pieces of that system and incrementally improving my system for managing things that aren't discrete tasks.
-Some things I've tried that have been successful are:
+Some things I've done along those lines are:

-- Writing out a targeted Brain Dump of web performance work-related ideas and projects, then transferring them to a digital document with more detailed notes, categorization by type of change, and a rough t-shirt sizing.
-As we spin up a new web performance team, my hope is that this list will form the basis for that team's roadmap (and close A TON of open loops in my brain!).
+- Writing out a targeted Brain Dump of web performance work-related ideas and projects, then transferring them to a digital document where I added more detailed notes, categorized each item, and estimated a rough t-shirt sizing for the level of effort.
+This list will form the basis for a new team's roadmap, and closed A TON of open loops in my brain!

 - Taking projects from my Brain Dump list and categorizing them in a Project Categorization List.
 I divided a page into sections for Home, Career, and Work, then migrated items into the appropriate category.
 Then, I annotated each one according to it's status - In progress, Next up, Someday/Maybe and Delegate it.
 Next, I'm planning to take each of these projects and add a page to the end of my Journal for each one that is in progress/next up, then use the guidance of the GTD system to list out discrete "Next Actions" that will move these projects forward.

+# Go forth and bullet journal!

 If you are a veteran Bullet Journaller and have thoughts on how to better manage my neverending lists of ideas and projects, I would love to hear them!
 Reach out on Twitter @ksylor.